TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Lore of Tiamat.md

 of existence.
 She was immortal, but she had to battle against the

-embodiement of time itself.
+embodiment of time itself.
 She and time fought, but time prevailed,

 saving the world.
 Tiamat, unable to accept this face, clawed at Time and